Famous Historical Battlefields of Europe: The Ossuary at Solferino in Italy.

 There were very impressive paintings on the walls viewed from the ground floor with it's female figures painted on the domed ceiling.
 They were depicted in perfect perspective which made them appear to be glowering down at you in apparent three-dimensional judgement.

 Then as you ascended the tower there were various colourful and dramatic frescoes on display.
 I was particularly impressed by the frescoes as they were battlefield scenes painted on curved walls which gave the feeling that you were entering within the painting as you walked along.

 There were various depictions of battles of the 'Risorgimento', the movement to unify Italy and featuring the iconic figure of Garibaldi, national hero and forever associated with the struggle for Italian independence.

-After the tower I went over to the musuem building and looked around at the various artefacts and two artillery pieces positioned in the centre of the floor.
+After the tower I went over to the museum building and looked around at the various artifacts and two artillery pieces positioned in the centre of the floor.

 Although all the information is in Italian it was still a worthwhile experience to see at first hand the uniforms, flags, swords and personal belongings of soldiers who fought at the two battles.

 However there was audio equipment available that explained the story of the conflict in English, French and German.
 Perhaps quite appropriate given the international composition of the armies of that time and the subsequent legacy of the Red Cross movement across the world.

 It was a fascinating experience to visit these monuments of remembrance, not out of morbid reasons or the dark appeal of the macabre.
 It was for me personally a disturbing but worthwhile experience in which to reassess my perspective on life, on humanity and the world.